Fuller, Smith & Turner PLC: PDMR Shareholding

 DJ Fuller, Smith & Turner PLC: PDMR Shareholding

-Fuller, Smith & Turner PLC (FSTA) Fuller, Smith & Turner PLC: PDMR Shareholding 04-Sep-2020 / 14:54 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Fuller, Smith & Turner PLC (FSTA) Fuller, Smith & Turner PLC: PDMR Shareholding 09-Sep-2020 / 11:45 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.
 Fuller, Smith & Turner P.L.C. (the "Company") Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them 1.
-Details of the person discharging managerial responsibilities/person closely associated a) Name Fiona Rowland 2.
-Reason for the notification a) Position/status Wife of Non-Executive Director (Robin Rowland) b) Initial Initial Notification notification/Amend ment 3.
+Details of the person discharging managerial responsibilities/person closely associated a) Name Peter Turner 2.
+Reason for the notification a) Position/status Property Director b) Initial Initial Notification notification/Amend ment 3.
 Details of the issuer, emission allowance market participant, auction platform, auctioneer or auction monitor a) Name Fuller, Smith & Turner P.L.C. b) LEI 213800C7ACOFMRCQQW76 4.
-Details of the transaction(s): section to be repeated for (i) each type of instrument; (ii) each type of transaction; (iii) each date; and (iv) each place where transactions have been conducted a) Description of the A ordinary Shares of 40p each financial instrument, type of instrument Identification code GB00B1YPC344 b) Nature of the Purchase transaction c) Price(s) and Price Volume volume(s) GBP5.60 3,551 d) Aggregated As Above information Aggregated volume As Above Price As Above e) Date of the 04/09/2020 transaction f) Place of the London Stock Exchange transaction Enquiries: Séverine Béquin, 020 8996 2073 Company Secretary ISIN: GB00B1YPC344 Category Code: DSH TIDM: FSTA LEI Code: 213800C7ACOFMRCQQW76 OAM Categories: 3.1.
-Additional regulated information required to be disclosed under the laws of a Member State Sequence No.: 83560 EQS News ID: 1127807 End of Announcement EQS News Service
+Details of the transaction(s): section to be repeated for (i) each type of instrument; (ii) each type of transaction; (iii) each date; and (iv) each place where transactions have been conducted a) Description of the A ordinary Shares of 40p each financial instrument, type of instrument Identification code GB00B1YPC344 b) Nature of the Purchase transaction c) Price(s) and Price Volume volume(s) GBP5.65309 3,500 d) Aggregated As Above information Aggregated volume As Above Price As Above e) Date of the 08/09/2020 transaction f) Place of the London Stock Exchange transaction Enquiries: Séverine Béquin, 020 8996 2073 Company Secretary ISIN: GB00B1YPC344 Category Code: DSH TIDM: FSTA LEI Code: 213800C7ACOFMRCQQW76 OAM Categories: 3.1.
+Additional regulated information required to be disclosed under the laws of a Member State Sequence No.: 83803 EQS News ID: 1129321 End of Announcement EQS News Service

 (END) Dow Jones Newswires